andresk-en-fr-de/andresk-en-fr-de.github.io/README.md

 # 🌍 Andre's GitHub Portfolio Site

-This is my personal IT skills portfolio website, AI-assisted and built from scratch with **HTML, CSS, and JavaScript**, and hosted on **GitHub Pages**.
+This is my personal IT skills portfolio website, built from scratch with **HTML, CSS, and JavaScript**, and hosted on **GitHub Pages**.

 The site introduces me and showcases projects I’ve built using traditional front-end technologies with help/advice and sometimes insturctions and generations from AI.
 It also includes a simple JavaScript feature that dynamically changes the greeting in multiple languages (EN/DE/FR/SK) — reflecting both my multilingual background and growing dev skills.